ilia-khaustov/HurdyGurdy/README.md

 -----------

 1. check mplayer on your system
-2. /etc/hosts add line: [your.ip.address] music.local
+2. in /etc/hosts add line: XXX.XXX.XXX.XXX music.local (change XXX.XXX.XXX.XXX to your ip-address)

 Install
 -------